haroldosales/haroldosales/README.md

 - www.esteticasandracarneiro.com.br: Development of the company's website, from the construction of the Backend and Frontend to its implementation and maintenance.

-- 🔭 I am currently working as a  Qquality engineer at @dtdigital
+- 🔭 I'm currently working as a Quality Engineer at @dtdigital, where I started as a manual QA on a mobile app, today I'm working as a hybrid (automation with Cypress), on a web project with Sitecore and front in React. in a Brazilian company, which is in partnership with a foreign company.

 - 🌱 I'm currently looking to stay up-to-date in web development